lira-dao/whitepaper/docs/013-Launchpad.md

 ### A Commitment to the Future
 The LIRA Launchpad embodies the core values of the LIRA ecosystem: innovation, collaboration, and democratization.
 By empowering promising projects, fostering community involvement, and promoting the integration of Web3 technologies, the Launchpad plays a critical role in shaping the future of DeFi and propelling the LIRA ecosystem towards continued growth and prosperity.

+### Participation in Presale
+Users can participate in presales based on the total value in ETH of their staked Treasury Bonds (TB) on the LIRA DEX, plus any applicable boosts.
+This ensures that participants with significant stakes are rewarded with early access to promising new tokens.

+### Access to Airdrop Suite
+Users can access the Launchpad Airdrop Suite through the staking of LDT tokens on the Launchpad.
+The more LDT tokens staked and the longer the staking period, the more tokens the user will receive in airdrops.
+This incentivizes long-term commitment and provides a fair distribution of new tokens to active participants.

+### Project Requirements for Presale
+Every project that utilizes our Launchpad for their token presale must reserve 1% of their total token supply for LDT stakers on the Launchpad.
+These tokens are placed into a vault, which ensures their distribution over the course of one year.
+Every 24 hours, tokens are released from the vault and distributed to users who have staked LDT on the Launchpad.